10 Benefits of Eating Strawberries

 Strawberries contain flavonoids, which are excellent at reducing the risk of heart attacks by 32 percent.
-One particular flavonoid, quercetin is especially effective as an anti-inflammatory agent.
-Quercetin reduces the risk of atherosclerosis, which according to animal studies protects your body against the damage caused by bad cholesterol.
+One particular flavonoid, quercetin, is especially useful as an anti-inflammatory agent.
+Quercetin reduces the risk of atherosclerosis, which, according to animal studies, protects your body against the damage caused by bad cholesterol.

 They also contain a large number of polyphenols, which is believed to reduce the chance of getting cardiovascular disease.
 Some believe, including Dr. Aedin Cassidy from the Norwich Medical School in the UK, that three servings a week is enough to protect your heart from heart disease and keep it functioning well.

-There is also evidence that strawberries lower homocysteine levels in the blood.
-This is an amino acid that is known to damage the inner lining of arteries.
+There is also evidence that strawberries lower homocysteine levels in the blood, which is an amino acid that is known to damage the inner lining of arteries.